Once-only principle: Estonia

 In Estonia, once-only is used in most administrative procedures.
 Several essential prerequisites, including legal, administrative and technical requirements, have been fulfilled.
 Since 2007, the Public Information Act prohibits the creation of separate databases for the collection of the same data.
 Also, the General Part of the Economic Activities Code Act states that economic administrative authorities are prohibited to require companies to provide information that is already entered in a public database.
 The prohibition also applies to information which can be obtained from the relevant register of another Contracting State.

 In the health sector in Estonia, the once-only principle is already being used in the electronic health record.
-Since 2008, health data has been managed via a central database.
+Since 2008, e-Estonia health data has been managed via a central database.
 Specialists can document analyses, diagnoses, test results and treatment procedures.
 After a transfer to a hospital, for example, the patient data can be retrieved from the database without the patient having to enter the data again.
 In emergency situations, an electronic first aid card can be generated in the ambulance after identification of the patient, which provides vital data to the first responders.
 Patients can access the database via a (mobile) ID card and manage their data independently and give their consent/rejection to the data exchange.

 Netherlands

 In the Netherlands, the once-only principle is applied in several areas.
-The Stelsel van Basisregistraties (Basic Registries System) was founded in 2003 and comprises 12 basic registries containing general information on companies and individuals, such as company names, personal addresses, cadastral information, income and registration information for motor vehicles.
+The Stelsel van Basisregistraties (Basic Registries System) was founded in 2003 and comprises 10 basic registries containing general information on companies and individuals, such as company names, personal addresses, cadastral information, income and registration information for motor vehicles.
 This enables businesses and citizens to provide this data only once.
 The system includes both open and closed registers where information is only accessible to those who need it for their work.

 Regarding the once-only principle for private individuals, the Dutch tax office (Belastingdienst) introduced the prefilled tax returns in 2014 and made them standard in 2016.
 Because tax data from different databases is automatically merged and added to tax forms, users don't have to manually fill in tax forms.
-Once-only is also used in the Elektronisch Patiënten Dossier (EPD, Electronic Patient Dossier).
-It enables caregivers to ask other service providers for patient information via a national exchange office.
-Access to information is only possible if patients have given their prior consent.
-Patients can view their medical records online (authentication takes place via eID) and allow access to the care providers.
+In healthcare, the once-only principle is reflected in the electronic exchange of medical data.
+Healthcare providers can exchange relevant patient information electronically, for example through the Landelijk Schakelpunt.
+This is only allowed when the data are needed for treatment and, in most cases, when the patient has given prior consent.
+Patients can also use a personal health environment to retrieve copies of medical data from different healthcare providers and view them in one place.

 Critics in the Netherlands see the risk of abuse and invasion of privacy in the event of burglary of the system by crackers.
 In that case, very sensitive medical information can be exposed.
 Such information is highly sensitive to privacy and can cause major harm to victims.